addthis/fluxthis.io/docs/api-action-creators.md

 #### APIActionCreator.setDefaultBaseURL(url)

 This method sets a base URL to which all `route` options will be appended.
-A `route` will not be appended to the baseURL id the route itself is a fully qualified URL (i.e. `'http://example.com'`).
+A `route` will not be appended to the baseURL if the route itself is a fully qualified URL (i.e. `'http://example.com'`).

 ```javascript
 var APIActionCreator = require('fluxthis').APIActionCreator;